keygen-sh/keygen-cli/README.md

 Publish a new release.
 This command will create a new release object, and then upload the file at `<path>` to the release's artifact relationship.
 When the `--signing-key` flag is provided, the release will be signed using Ed25519ph.
+In addition, a SHA-512 checksum will be generated for the release.

 For more usage options run `keygen releases publish --help`.